 - Patients’ rights

 - Health and safety skills like using protective gear, and linen care

 - Resident care skills like bathing, hair care, and nutrition

 - Restorative care

 - Psychosocial care

-It’s important that you thoroughly research the current requirements of your state and the provider of your training so you are properly prepared for your program.
-There are a variety of providers of CNA training in each state and their requirements may vary slightly.
+It’s important that you thoroughly research the current requirements of your state and the provider of your CNA classes so you are properly prepared for your program.
+There are a variety of providers of CNA instruction in each state and their requirements may vary slightly.
 Check with your state’s registry for the most up to date details.